 Inspired by traditional ‘polar plunges’ that are well known in Scandinavian countries and Japanese onsen enjoyed year round, the treatment involves subjecting your body to a warm environment like a sauna or hot pool and then plunging into a freezing ice bath for several minutes.
 Often this cycle is repeated a number of times.
 There are other ways to do contrast therapy.
 Many ocean-filled saltwater pools also have heated pools nearby, or a warm shower and then a dip in the sea in winter will likely have a similar effect.

-The benefits?
+The benefits of cold and contrast therapy?
 Familiar to athletes for muscle recovery, proponents of contrast therapy tout a variety of benefits including athletic performance, cognitive function, better circulation and even improved immunity.
 However, although the muscle benefits, like improvements in muscle soreness, have research behind them, scientific proof available for other claims are harder to come by.

 HOME COMFORTS